bugsbugsbux/notes-on-nix/notes-on-nix.md

 should keep in mind that it still acts differently (see: generations, garbage-collection, profile)!

+The following commands are used to manage the current user's profile.
+Thus running them as root influences root's profile -- which is the global one, whose installed programs are available to all users.

 ```sh
 # create new generation including the specified packages
 nix-env --install   regex1 regex2-version regex3